pufferpanel/documentation/source/installing.rst

 .. tab:: RPM

    Installs using RPM files are a manual process.
 Refer to the `latest release <https://github.com/PufferPanel/PufferPanel/releases>`_ to get the RPM file.

+.. tab:: Arch Linux/Arch Linux ARM

+   It is also possible to install the AUR package `pufferpanel-bin <https://aur.archlinux.org/packages/pufferpanel-bin>`_.

 Ports
 -----